Best Wok Pan of 2021

 Some cooks prefer to pick up and shake a pan while stir-frying.
 To test this, we picked up each pan and gave it a shake, using only one hand when possible.
 Pans needing two hands for the shake test scored lower; we also evaluated if it was heavy, bulky, or difficult to maneuver.
 We tested to see if the pan fit the burner options available on our test stove.
 Did the pan fit perfectly on the burner, or was it smaller or larger than the burner, making it less efficient?
 We also made notes on any cooking limitations related to materials, such as temperature limits or utensils that can be used with the wok.
 We evaluated how much skill was required to use each pan.
 Some are great for all levels of cooks, while others are better for more advanced cooks.

 We considered how much skill was required to cook in each pan.
-The Calphalon 1877054 and Rachael Ray Brights were two pans that scored highly in this category.
-Both non-stick pans required little oil; food didn't stick to them, and they were manageable sizes.
-Both are beginner-friendly and were a little more forgiving to temperature changes or inattentiveness — compared to the carbon steel woks.
+Calphalon 12 Inch Wok and Rachael Ray Brights were two pans that scored highly in this category.
+The non-stick surface required little oil; food didn't stick, and both are a manageable size.
+They are both beginner-friendly and are a little more forgiving to temperature changes or inattentiveness — compared to the carbon steel woks.
 The Kenmore was the easiest of the carbon steel woks to use, thanks to its non-stick coating.

 Some pans need to be seasoned, while others did not.
 To evaluate the ease of this process, we read the manufacturer's instructions and followed them to season the pans that needed it.
 To test clean-up, we timed how long the pan took to clean after the egg test.
 Some pans require no maintenance, while others, like the ones made of carbon steel and cast iron, need to be re-seasoned periodically.
 We tested how easy it was to maintain the pan by following the maintenance instructions from the manufacturer.